LalithBharadwaj/BiCNN-plant-leaf/README.md

 # BiCNN Plant Leaf Framework
+The code will be made publicly available soon.
-The files will be added soon
+Further,the publication details will be added soon.